Shanghai’s 99.9% false positive rate shows China’s lockdowns are unnecessary and constitute human rights abuse

 Are these policies justified?
 Is there actually a dangerous pandemic in Shanghai that could explain these horrifically draconian lockdown policies?

 The US FDA warned way back in November 2020 about the potential for very high false positives with antigen tests and Covid-19 screening programs.
-They stated that even a test that is 98% accurate in the lab (specificity) may produce 96% false positives when the prevalence of Covid-19 in the general population is low (0.1% in this example).
+They stated that even a test that is 98% accurate in the lab (specificity) may produce 96% false positives in the field when the prevalence of Covid-19 in the general population is low (0.1% in this example that FDA itself provides in its warning).

 Since that warning was issued by the FDA we’ve seen this low prevalence situation unfold in the real world in a number of jurisdictions.
 We can do the math fairly easily, for example, with respect to expected false positives resulting from massive, population-wide, antigen test Covid-19 screening programs like those being conducted in Shanghai.